javascript-tutorial/en.javascript.info/1-js/2-first-steps/18-function-basics/article.md

 */!*
 ```

+Let's note that an outer variable is only used if there's no local with the same name.

-If we had `let` before `userName` in the line (1) then the function would have a local variable `userName` and use it instead of the outer one:
+For example, if we had `let` before `userName` in the line (1) then the function would have a local variable `userName` and use it instead of the outer one.
+This process is called "shadowing".

+In the code below the local `userName` shadows the outer one:

 ```js
 //+ run